Mystery House (film): Plot

-Lance believes Lucy Kingery, who is confined to a wheelchair, can actually walk.
+Lance believes Lucy Kingery, who uses a wheelchair, can actually walk.
 He tricks her into revealing this and learns that she stole Gerald's toupee, which has the combination of his safe written inside it.
 As soon as Lance and Lucy leave the room, Bruker, the family chauffeur, rushes in and copies the combination.
 After ruling out the chauffeur, Lance catches him in the act of opening the safe.
 Bruker confesses that six years earlier he had stolen some money from Kingery's office.
 Kingery had him sign a confession to ensure that he would stay straight, and he wanted to remove it before anyone saw it.
 Lance discovers that a gun on the wall, hung as a decoration, has been rigged to fire if the office door is bolted.

 Lance brings the eight suspects into the office and tells them that one of them committed all three murders.
 He asks Barre to bolt the door, then bolts it himself.
 Barre recoils before the gun fires.
 When Lance starts to arrest him, Barre socks him and holding a gun on the roomful of people, flees.
 He gets into a fight with the Bruker, and the dog attacks him when he runs to the gun rack.
 While Lance and Barre are rolling around on the floor, Lucy gets out of her wheelchair, grabs a vase—and hits Lance by mistake.
 The other men apprehend Barre.